agraef/pd-lua/index.md

 pdlua was originally written by Claude Heiland-Allen, with contributions by Frank Barknecht and Martin Peach, according to the original source.

-Claude's repository is still online at https://code.mathr.co.uk/pdlua; please also check Claude's website at https://mathr.co.uk/, and https://mathr.co.uk/blog/lua.html for Lua-related content on his blog (including pdlua's original announcement).
+Claude's repository is still online at <https://code.mathr.co.uk/pdlua>; please also check his website at <https://mathr.co.uk/>, and <https://mathr.co.uk/blog/lua.html> for Lua-related content on his blog (including pdlua's original announcement).

-Martin Peach took over maintenance of pdlua in 2011, you can find that part of the history in Pd's old svn repository at SourceForge, including IOhannes Zmölnig's loader update for Pd 0.47.
-See https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/loaders/pdlua/
+Martin Peach took over maintenance of pdlua in 2011, you can find that part of the history in Pd's old [svn repository](https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/loaders/pdlua/) at SourceForge, including IOhannes Zmölnig's loader update for Pd 0.47.

-The present source is a fork of umlaeute's repository at https://anonscm.debian.org/git/pkg-multimedia/pd-lua.git, from which the official Debian packages are built.
+The present source is a fork of IOhannes' repository at <https://anonscm.debian.org/git/pkg-multimedia/pd-lua.git>, from which the official Debian packages are built.
 This in turn is apparently based on the 0.7.3 version of pdlua in Pd's svn repository.

 ## Installing from source